Australian real estate development firm Hickory is moving into the data center space and will build its first facility in Melbourne.

 Founded in 1991, Hickory develops commercial, residential, and mixed used buildings across Australia.
 The company is now planning to build a 36MW facility on a site in Truganina in west Melbourne.

-Company director Michael Argyrou said Hickory Data Centres told the Australian Financial Review the first project is a self-funded spec build with no tenant in place – the company expects to invest AU$500 million in the project – but the company is confident of filling the space quickly.
+Director Michael Argyrou of Hickory Data Centres told the Australian Financial Review its first project is a self-funded spec build with no tenant in place – the company expects to invest AU$500 million in the project – but is confident of filling the space quickly.
 The company said it might look for debt and equity financing in future.

 If the first facility is successfully filled, a second data center adjacent.
 The company hopes to build, lease and operate hyper-scale data centers for major cloud service providers or eCommerce companies.

-Argyrou told the AFR the move into data centers evolved from a partnership with international construction company Mace, which licensed Hickory’s patented prefab construction system and has built data centres throughout Europe.
+Argyrou told the AFR the move into data centers evolved from a partnership with international construction company Mace, which licensed Hickory’s patented prefab construction system and has built data centers throughout Europe.

 “Mace has been talking to us over the past five years about data centers, he said.
 “They’ve got a very, very experienced data center delivery team in their business and we’ve been collaborating for a number of years.”

 A number of the Mace data center team members will relocate to Melbourne and be part of the build team, and the two companies are in discussion about expanding the partnership in the data center business both in Australia and New Zealand and across the Asia-Pacific.